Complete Guide

 Settlement

-For repairable damage, your insurer authorizes repairs and you pay your excess.
-For write-offs (when repair costs exceed 60-80% of vehicle value):
+For repairable damage, your insurer authorises repairs and you pay your excess.
+For write-offs (when repair costs exceed a substantial portion of vehicle value):

 Most straightforward claims settle within 2-4 weeks.
 Complex claims involving disputes or investigations may take longer.